 Viva!'s Dr. Justine Butler reveals the secrets to being animal-friendly in the garden.
+Find out more about vegan gardening!

 As a vegan, you avoid using animal products or exploiting animals in all areas of life – food, clothes, cosmetics, household goods, entertainment.
 So what should be different about the garden?